Is Keto Good for Gut Health? Here’s What to Know

 On the contrary, though, a keto diet naturally limits processed, carb-rich foods that can be pro-inflammatory.

-3. Keto and the Gut Microbiome
+3. Keto Diet and Gut Bacteria/Microbiome

-Microbiota is an integral component of digestion and nutrition and has shown to offer beneficial interactions on the immune system.
+Microbiota is an integral component of digestion and nutrition and has shown to offer beneficial interactions with the immune system.
 There are also emerging findings on their relationships with chronic diseases, including heart disease, colorectal cancer, obesity, and diabetes.

-The gut microbiome can be impacted by diet.
-And a high-fat diet is linked to unfavorable gut microbiome changes.
+The gut microbiome can be impacted by diet and a high-fat diet is linked to unfavorable gut microbiome changes.
 The researchers found higher-fat diet was linked to changes in long-chain fatty acid metabolism.
 This resulted in higher levels of chemicals that may trigger an inflammatory response.

 4. Keto Diet and Acid Reflux